rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 No.

-Just compare this limitation to our ability to process things in parallel.
-Right now we are reading, listening and probably regulating our hormonal levels at the same time and your brain is completely cool about it.
+Just compare this mental limitation to our ability to process things in parallel.
+Right now we are reading, listening and probably regulating our hormonal levels at the same time and your brain is cool about it.

 For thinking, the brain limits itself, no parallelism is possible.
 It requires a great deal of focus, memory, logic and energy to create the sound sequences and to follow them into meanings in our heads.

-As an adult, if we are thinking all the time, we will get exhausted.
+As an adult, if we are thinking all the time, we get exhausted.
 Like a mental marathon runner.

 This is not a criticism.
 It is just a fact about understanding the energy consumption or our thoughts.